A person’s genetics determine their skin type (normal, dry, oily or combination) and effect their overall skin condition.

 Skin is naturally mildly acidic, with a pH of between 4.7 and 5.75.
-Aggressive cleansers (such as sodium lauryl sulphate and moisturising products with an alkaline pH) overtax skin’s natural neutralising capability, damage cell structure and impair the barrier function of the outermost layer of the epidermis.
+Aggressive cleansers and moisturizing products with an alkaline pH overtax skin’s natural neutralizing capability, damage cell structure and impair the barrier function of the outermost layer of the epidermis.
 As a result, skin can dry out and become sensitive or even hypersensitive.

 When skin is sensitive it is susceptible to skin infections and flare-ups of diseases such as Atopic Dermatitis or Rosacea.
-Sensitive skin (which is characterised by a weakened protective barrier) and hypersensitive skin (which additionally has hyperactive nerve fibres) are both particularly prone to the drying and damaging effects of harsh products.
+Sensitive skin (which is characterized by a weakened protective barrier) and hypersensitive skin (which has hyperactive nerve fibers) are both particularly prone to the drying and damaging effects of harsh products.

 Certain chemical peels can have a similar affect and it is important to consult a dermatologist to check that a particular procedure is suitable for your skin.